 - Similarly, my vacation to the beach was also peaceful and fun, just like my week at summer camp.

-Here are some of the most common contrast words, followed by examples:
+Here are some of the most common contrast transition words for essays, followed by examples:

 - in spite of